puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 ---
 layout: default
-title: " PE 3.8 » Razor » "
+title: " PE 3.8 » Razor » Provision a Node"
-subtitle: "Create Objects for Provisioning"
+subtitle: "Basic Guide to Provision a Single Node"
 canonical: "/pe/latest/razor_using.html"

 ---

+You're ready to provision a node after you've performed the setup described on the pages [Set Up a Razor Environment](./razor_prereq.html) and [Install Razor](./razor_install.html).
+This means you have three machines or virtual machines:

+* The first is running a DHCP/DNS/TFTP service with SELinux configured to enable PXE boot.
+* The second is running Puppet Enterprise and the Razor server and client.
+* The third is the node that you'll provision; it should not be booted up when you begin the process.

-After you set up your Razor environment with xxx, and have installed the Razor server and client, you're ready to provision a machine.
-The following steps walk you through the process of creating [Razor objects](./razor_objects) and provisioning a machine with Centos.
-In order to perform these steps, you should
+The following steps walk you through the process of creating [Razor objects](./razor_objects) and provisioning a node with Centos.

 ### Important Info About the Machines You provision